ulinja/go-notes/README.md

     - constants are `MixedCaps` when exported and `camelCase` when not exported
 - package names should contain only lowercase characters: `helloworld` and not `helloWorld` or `hello-world`

+#### Structuring A Go Project

+The Go docs provide some guidance on [how to structure a Go project](https://go.dev/doc/modules/layout), as well as tips on [how to distribute Go modules](https://go.dev/doc/modules/managing-source) for others to use.

 ## The Go Language

 ### Packages